briananstett/k8-presentation/README.md

 # 24G Container Workshop
 In the era of cloud and cluster computing, [Containers](https://www.docker.com/resources/what-container) have become the standard unit of compute.
 All major Cloud providers offer some sort of managed container service, not to mention all the services that use containers underneath the hood (App Engine, GCE, etc.).
 The consistent environment, "run anywhere", context isolation characteristics of containers make them a perfect choice for [Cloud Native](https://pivotal.io/cloud-native) applications.
-Containers have also fueled the CI/CD fire, [allowing enterprises to safely iterate](https://cloud.google.com/kubernetes-engine/kubernetes-comic/) their prodcution software at extreme high velocity.
+Containers have also fueled the CI/CD fire, [allowing enterprises to safely iterate](https://cloud.google.com/kubernetes-engine/kubernetes-comic/) their prodcution software at extremely high velocity.

 ---
 ## Kubernetes at 24G